Asthma

 Make healthy lifestyle changes

-Your doctor may talk to you about healthy lifestyle changes to help keep asthma symptoms in check.
+Your healthcare provider may recommend healthy lifestyle changes to help keep asthma symptoms in check:

 • Aim for a healthy weight.
-Being overweight and having obesity can make asthma harder to manage.
-Talk to your doctor about programs that can help.
-Even a 5% to 10% weight loss can help symptoms.
+Having overweight or obesity can make asthma harder to manage.
+Talk to your provider about programs that can help.
+Even a small weight loss can help symptoms.

 • Choose heart-healthy foods.
-Eating more fruits and vegetables can provide important health benefits.
+Eating more fruits and vegetables can provide important health benefits and is linked to a lower risk of developing asthma and better control of symptoms.

 • Manage stress.
-Learn breathing and relaxation techniques, which can help symptoms.
+Breathing and relaxation techniques can help symptoms.
 Meet with a mental health professional if you have anxiety, depression, or panic attacks.

-• Quit smoking or avoid secondhand smoke.
-Smoking tobacco and inhaling smoke from secondhand smoke make asthma harder to treat.
-Heating tobacco and inhaling (vaping) electronic cigarettes (e-cigarettes) and being exposed to secondhand vapor may also be linked to asthma symptoms.
-NIH-funded research suggests that an ingredient in the tobacco plant that makes you addicted to smoking (nicotine), and flavorings found in vaping e-cigarettes can damage your lungs.
+• Quit smoking and avoid secondhand smoke.
+Smoking tobacco and breathing in secondhand smoke make asthma harder to treat.
+Heating tobacco, inhaling (vaping) electronic cigarettes (e-cigarettes), and being exposed to secondhand vapor may also worsen asthma symptoms.
+An ingredient in the tobacco plant that makes you addicted to smoking (nicotine) and flavorings in e-cigarettes may damage your lungs.

-• Try to get good-quality sleep.
+• Get enough good quality sleep.
 Getting quality sleep can sometimes be hard with asthma.
-Develop healthy sleep habits by going to sleep and getting up at regular times, following a calming bedtime routine, and keeping your bedroom cool and dark.
+Develop healthy sleep habits, such as going to sleep and waking up at the same time every day, following a calming bedtime routine, and keeping your bedroom cool and dark.

 Pregnancy and asthma

-Controlling your asthma is important for preventing pregnancy complications such as preeclampsia, preterm delivery, and low birth weight of the baby.
+Controlling your asthma can help prevent pregnancy complications such as preeclampsia, preterm delivery, and low birth weight.

 Last updated on